 Booking.com

-In the open plaza is the Frauenkirche, the Church of Our Lady, offering a 360-degree quaint view of Dresden from its cupola.
-The bird’s eye view of Dresden from the top of the Frauenkirche is hugely unforgettable.
+In the open plaza is the Frauenkirche, the Church of Our Lady, offering a 360-degree view of Dresden from its cupola.
+The bird’s eye view of Dresden from the top of the Frauenkirche is unforgettable.

 Bars and Restaurants

 The Church of Our Lady or the Frauenkirche is at the heart of restaurants that surround it from all sides and the perfect spot to grab some dinner or a quick lunch.
 Ayers Rock is one of the restaurants nearby with an Australian theme, also one of the best places in Dresden to grab a bite and a drink.
-It has a long cocktail list and over 200 rinks with diverse beer brands on the tap, both Australian and German.
+It has a long cocktail list and over 200 drinks with diverse beer brands on the tap, both Australian and German.

-You can also pop into Rauschenbach Deli, a famous cafe-bar in the heart of Dresden.
+The night life scene in Dresden is one of a kind.
+A vibrant young crowd often populates clubs and bars, for instance along the Alaunstrasse within the Outer Neustadt.
 While there are so many bars and restaurants to pop in for a wonderful Dresden treatment, the Sophienkeller im Taschenbergpalais is worth every visit for three draught beers, meals and snacks in a cellar restaurant so unique that every staff dresses in colorful costumes of the 18th century.

 Dresdner Stollen